(All links on page are affiliate links)

 Vollrath Stainless Steel 3 Piece Mixing Bowl Set

 Once upon a time, We thought a loaf pan was a loaf pan.
 Our glazed ceramic 9 x 5 produced perfectly fine quick bread.
-End of story.
+That pan should work for any bread, end of story.

 We found our better loaf pan in this one by USA Pan Bakeware.
 It shows up on a lot of lists for recommended bakeware and has high ratings, so we figured we’d give it a shot.
 And we absolutely understand why it’s so popular.
 Not only does the smaller size produce taller, fluffier bread, but the ridged design means that, with just a light greasing, loaves slide right out.
-And the bake is amazing, as it produces perfect loaves.
+And the bake is amazing, as it produces perfect loaves every single time.
 Additionally, it is a quality piece of metal.
 Sturdy and well made.
 We are hoping that it will last us a lifetime.
-The 9″ x 4″ is also a great option for sandwich loaves as well!
+The 9″ x 4″ is also a great option for sandwich loaves as well, many recipes also are adapted for this size!

 Mercer Culinary Millennia 10-Inch Wide Bread Knife

 For the longest time, we didn’t have a real bread knife.
 We used a somewhat-dull santoku knife, or, even better, a serrated steak knife to slice our bread.
 Needless to say, it was pretty frustrating.
 Especially when we’d pull a big, beautiful loaf of bread out of the oven only to chew it to bits in the process of slicing it up.
 Grrr!
-We probably would have been better off tearing it with our hands.
+We probably would have been better off using a weedwhacker.

 However, we should have looked into it sooner, as we were completely wrong about the price point for a great bread knife.
 This guy is widely touted as the best bread knife on the market and is surprisingly affordable.
 One might even say cheap.
 But don’t confuse the cheap price with the quality of the knife.
 This thing is incredible.